fluid-checkout/fluid-checkout/readme.txt

 Currently the plugin is translated into the languages below, and more are coming soon:

 * English (Default)
-* Dutch - Netherlands (thanks to Robin Bak, Duncan - magnesium-minerals.nl, Damy Bosch - advice.nl)
+* Dutch - Netherlands
 * French - France
 * German - Germany
-* Italian - Italy (thanks to Samuele - floralgarden.it)
+* Italian - Italy
 * Portuguese - Brazil
-* Spanish - Spain (thanks to @gio15 - senseiwpacademy.com)
+* Spanish - Spain
 * Swedish - Sweden (thanks to @kozley, @tobifjellner, @elbogen)
 * Turkish - Turkey (thanks to @orkunakca)

+NOTE: All languages are translated using automated methods such as Google Translate or DeepL.
+If you encounter any errors in the transation to your language, please report them to use and we'll fix it.

 ** Want Fluid Checkout in your language? **